IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :MDCLogPath
 +++++++++++

 Sets the path where the raw Make Data Count logs are stored before being processed.
+If not set, no logs will be created for Make Data Count.

 ``curl -X PUT -d '/Users/admin/glassfish4/glassfish/domains/domain1/logs' http://localhost:8080/api/admin/settings/:MDCLogPath``